 Ultimately the government in Nicaragua is triangulating several factors - the economic and political costs of locking down the economy, the ability of the country’s health sector to manage cases, and timing.
 Timing is the critical, ultimately unknowable part.
 Locking down the economy does not stop the spread of the disease.
 Social distancing only slows the spread of the disease so that health systems are not overwhelmed.
 In countries with well-developed health care systems, this might mean that when all is said and done, the death toll will be lower as people buy time for the evolution of new treatments.
 There is no guarantee that locking down Nicaragua’s economy will have the same effect.
 Nicaragua’s health care system could be overwhelmed either way, and given the near impossibility of locking down the economy without causing massive unemployment and widespread hunger, this becomes a huge risk.

 In Honduras, El Salvador, and Guatemala, where the governments have enforced lock downs and stringent curfews, the list of accompanying human rights abuses is long.
 Honduras’ government is using mass arrests for curfew violations as cover for rounding up political opponents.
 El Salvador’s president is using the crisis as a pretext to strengthen his hold on the country’s governing institutions.
 He has also promoted incarcerating violators of the lock-down in overcrowded detention facilities, where spread of the disease is assured.
-Nicaragua, on the other hand, as a preventive measure.
-While it has been reported that some officials and a baseball manager were in reprisal for speaking out about the coronavirus and for demanding personal protective equipment, this sort of response hardly seems comparable to the counterproductive response of incarcerating people in violation of curfew in El Salvador.
+Nicaragua, on the other hand, released more than 2,800 people from prison as a preventive measure.
+While it has been reported that some officials and a baseball manager were dismissed from their jobs in reprisal for speaking out about the coronavirus and for demanding personal protective equipment, this sort of response hardly seems comparable to the counterproductive response of incarcerating people in violation of curfew in El Salvador.
 In any event, Nicaragua remains sanctioned, while the U.S. State Department just certified progress on human rights in El Salvador, Guatemala and Honduras sufficient to keep funding their militaries and police forces.
 Seriously.

 Maybe one day, U.S. policy makers will end their cynical and often hypocritical practices around human rights and foreign policy.
 Until then, just remember, that while the government of Nicaragua is probably getting some stuff wrong in the management of this crisis (if you know of a government that got it right, please let me know!), Trump’s State Department is funding most of the “pro-democratic” sources on Nicaragua you read in the Times and the Post, when they bother to write about Nicaragua at all.
 These are folks whose primary interests lie not in public health, but rather in discrediting the government.
 Just something to keep in mind.